 Shakespeare may seem like an odd tool for treatment, but his work has features that make it uniquely suited for the task.

 Research finds that people with autism and other neurological issues respond well to rhythmic interventions.
 At the heart of HHM is the rhythm of Shakespearian language.
-Hunter found that kids respond well to the Da-dum, Da-dum cadence of iambic pentameter—a rhythmic pattern found in all Shakespeare’s work.
+Hunter found that kids respond well to the “da-dum, da-dum” cadence of iambic pentameter—a rhythmic pattern found in all of Shakespeare’s work.
 Children with autism also appreciate routine and repetition, so each session of HHM begins and ends with an emphasis on this heartbeat pattern.

-“The heartbeat is arguably the first thing we register in womb.
-It becomes a soothing familiar gateway into the work,” McClatchy said.
+“The heartbeat is arguably the first thing we register in the womb,” McClatchy said.
+For HHM, “it becomes a soothing, familiar gateway into the work.”

-The heartbeat rhythm and the big emotional displays of Shakespeare’s work make them perfect, according to Hunter.
+The heartbeat rhythm and the big emotional displays of Shakespeare’s work make them perfect for the program, according to Hunter.

 “Shakespeare writes about emotion in a big way,” Mehling said.
 “It’s not subtle.
 It’s big happiness, big sadness, big anger, or big fear.”

 This can help autistic children who cannot pick up on emotional subtleties, she said.